Farming in Northern Ireland

-Around 75 per cent (about 1 million hectares) of Northern Ireland’s countryside is farmed in some way.
+Around 75 per cent (about 100,000 square kilometres) of Northern Ireland’s countryside is farmed in some way.
 This industry is vital for the NI economy, employing more than 3.5 per cent of the total workforce - well above the UK average of 1.2 per cent.

 Before the introduction of the Common Agriculture Policy (CAP) in the early 1970s, the NI agricultural landscape was a mix of arable and livestock farming, supplying varied habitat for farmland wildlife.

 Land use in Northern Ireland is now dominated by improved grassland management for dairy, beef and sheep production, with small pockets of cereals, most of which is in County Down.

 As elsewhere in Europe, agricultural policy has driven this process – and often with significant impact on farmland wildlife.

 The loss of farmed habitats has pushed seed-eating birds such as yellowhammers and wetland-loving wading birds such as lapwings into steep decline.
 A recent survey found that between 1987 and 2013, numbers of breeding redshanks, curlews, lapwings and snipe had declined collectively by 83 per cent.

 We believe that as well as its vital food production role, farming is of fundamental importance for wildlife and eco-system services (soil protection, climate regulation, water quality).
 Although agriculture is often associated with a suite of environmental problems, it can also provide the solution.